 Download Power BI Desktop directly

-Install Power BI Desktop after downloading it
+Install Power BI Desktop after download

 After you launch the installation package, Power BI Desktop installs as an application and runs on your desktop.

-Using Power BI Desktop
+Use Power BI Desktop

 The following list provides the minimum requirements to run Power BI Desktop: